 A decision on public stockholding taken at the 2015 Nairobi Ministerial Conference reaffirmed this commitment and encouraged WTO members to make all concerted efforts to agree on a permanent solution.

 High Level Task Force

-The UN High Level Task Force (HLTF) on the Global Food Security Crisis (see also this on the FAO website) was set up by the UN Chief Executive Board (CEB) in April 2008 in the wake of spiralling food prices.
-It is chaired by the UN Secretary General with the FAO Director-General as its vice chair.
-It comprises heads or other representatives of 22 international organizations, including the WTO and relevant parts of the UN Secretariat.
-International experts, non-governmental organizations and the Red Cross/Red Crescent have also been consulted in laying out the global coordinated strategy to confront high prices.
+The WTO joined a High Level Task Force on the Global Food Security Crisis in April 2008 in the wake of spiralling food prices.
+The task force, chaired by the UN Secretary General, comprises heads or other representatives of 22 international organizations, including the WTO and relevant parts of the UN Secretariat.

 In July 2008, the task force developed its first action framework outlining its strategy and guiding principles, and adopting a comprehensive approach to food security —covering availability of food, access, stability and utilization.